syncfusion-content/flutter-docs/Flutter/datagrid/styles.md

 ![flutter datagrid shows both grid lines](images/styles/flutter-datagrid-gridlines.png)

-## Highlight rows for desktop
+## Disable the row highlighting

 The DataGrid supports to highlight the rows when mouse hover over it.
-You can enable or disable highlighting by using the [SfDataGrid.highlightRowOnHover]() property.
+By default, hovering is enabled for the desktop platforms.
+You can disable highlighting by using the `SfDataGrid.highlightRowOnHover` property.

 N> The default value of `highlightRowOnHover` is 'true'.